Cryptographic Algorithms

 - The letters are written in a row under the key and then column arranged as per alphabetical order.

-- Single columnar
+- Two types- Single columnar

 - Double columnar